isaacs/sax-js/README.md

 `ready` - Indication that the stream has reset, and is ready to be written to.

+`noscript` - In non-strict mode, `<script>` tags trigger a `"script"` event, and their contents are not checked for special xml characters.
+If you pass `noscript: true`, then this behavior is suppressed.

 ## Reporting Problems

 It's best to write a failing test if you find an issue.
 I will always